 The accompanying unaudited condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-Since inception, the Company has incurred, and continues to incur, significant losses from operations and negative operating cash flows and has a significant amount of debt coming due in 2022.
+Since inception, the Company has incurred, and continues to incur, significant losses from operations and negative operating cash flows and has a significant amount of debt coming due in 2022, 2023, and 2024.
 The Company has funded its operations primarily through external investor financing arrangements and significant actions taken by the Company, including the following:

 - On June 24, 2022, the Company entered into an At the Market Common Offering (the "2022 Agreement") with H.C.
 Wainwright & Co., LLC ("Wainwright"), as a sales agent, pursuant to which the Company may offer and sell from time to time in an "at the market offering", at its option, up to an aggregate of \$10.65 million of shares of the Company's common stock through the sales agent (the "2022 ATM Offering").
-As of June 30, 2022, the Company had not sold any shares under the 2022 ATM Offering (see Note 11). - On May 23, 2022, the Company, as guarantor, the Company's German operating subsidiary Curetis GmbH, as borrower, the Company's operating subsidiary Ares Genetics GmbH, as an additional guarantor, and the European Investment Bank (the "EIB") entered into a Waiver and Amendment Letter (the "Amendment") relating to the amendment of that certain Finance Contract, dated December 12, 2016 (the "Finance Contract"), as amended, between the EIB and Curetis pursuant to which Curetis borrowed an aggregate amount of €18.0 million in three tranches.
-The Amendment restructured the first tranche of approximately €13.35 million (including accumulated and deferred interest) of the Company's indebtedness with the EIB.
+As of September 30, 2022, the Company sold 1,714,882 shares under the 2022 ATM Offering totaling \$1.03 million in gross proceeds and \$0.99 million in net proceeds.
+On September 30, 2022, the Company reduced the amount of common stock that may be sold under the 2022 ATM Offering to up to an aggregate of \$3.5 million, not including the shares of common stock previously sold under the 2022 ATM Offering. - On May 23, 2022, the Company, as guarantor, the Company's German operating subsidiary Curetis GmbH, as borrower, the Company's operating subsidiary Ares Genetics GmbH, as an additional guarantor, and the European Investment Bank (the "EIB") entered into a Waiver and Amendment Letter (the "Amendment") relating to the amendment of that certain Finance Contract, dated December 12, 2016 (the "Finance Contract"), as amended, between the EIB and Curetis pursuant to which Curetis borrowed an aggregate amount of €8.0 million in three tranches.
+The Amendment restructured the first tranche of approximately €3.35 million (including accumulated and deferred interest) of the Company's indebtedness with the EIB.
 Pursuant to the Amendment, the Company repaid €5.0 million to the EIB in April 2022.
 The Company also agreed, among other things, to amortize the remainder of the debt tranche over the twelve-month period beginning in May 2022.
 The Amendment also provides for the increase of the percent participation interest ("PPI") under the Finance Contract from 0.3% to 0.75% beginning in June 2024.
 The terms of the second and third tranches of the Company's indebtedness of €3.0 million and €5.0 million in principal, respectively, plus accumulated deferred interest remain unchanged pursuant to the Amendment.